 Insalatone del Capo is the salad of my dreams.

 It has the perfect mix of crunchy & soft, salty & sweet.
 I ordered it nearly every single time we went to Borgo Vione- my favorite restaurant close to our house in Italy.
-It comes together so fast, it’s not really a recipe and it doesn’t take much more than 5 full minutes.
+It’s not really a recipe at all and it doesn’t take much more than 5 full minutes.
 But because I love it so much- I wanted to share it with you!

 Use your best olive oil & balsamic vinegar on this one, it will make your salad SING!